Ben1078/CS-2430-Project-2/docs/README.md

 ## Project Overview
 This project implements and compares multiple sorting algorithms by running them on systematically generated input data.
 Performance is measured using the number of element-to-element comparisons, allowing for analysis of best, worst, and average cases.

+We used a trello board to stay organized and measure progress - https://trello.com/b/IEhcBGHM/2430-project-2

 ---

 ## Features